 Since the ketogenic diet is, in a way, a low carb diet, most fruits go over the allowed amount of carbs.
-Lemon and limes are a great addition to water to enhance the flavor while also providing you with vitamin C. Berries are a good snack that is lower in carbs than other fruits but be sure to monitor your serving size as you can go above your daily net carbs quickly.
+Lemon and limes are a great addition to water to enhance the flavor while also providing you with vitamin C. Berries are a good snack that is lower in carbs than other fruits, watermelon is ok, but be sure to monitor your serving size as you can go above your daily net carbs quickly.

 Adding Flavor Can Enhance a Ketogenic Diet

 Herbs are a great way to add additional flavor to your foods.
 While many meat and seafood recipes call for breading, that breading removes the low carb benefits and doesn't fit well into a ketogenic diet.
 Adding spices gives your meals the flavor while still keeping the low-carb diet benefits.